Concept Testing explained

 Concept tests are therefore indispensable for companies that regularly introduce products onto the market.
 The tests have been designed to record what potential customers think about the idea, product, or service.
 This information is obtained through questionnaires.
 By using questionnaires, participants produce useful bits of information about the concept.

 Below we describe the basic process for composing a good questionnaire for concept testing.

-Step 1: Objective
+Step 1: Objective of of concept testing

 Thinking of good questions to get sufficient relevant information about the concept becomes easier if a general objective for the questionnaire is first set.
 Think about the purpose of the testing, which specific details are looked for, or other properties of the eventual product.